 Insomnia can lead to a variety of symptoms such as not feeling well-rested after waking, daytime fatigue, irritability, depression or anxiety, excessive uneasiness about sleep, difficulty performing school or work tasks, and increased risk of accidents, especially involving an automobile.11

 Despite the major toll insomnia takes, conventional treatment options remain far from ideal.
 For instance, popular hypnotic sleep aids, such as zolpidem (Ambien), eszopiclone (Lunesta), and temazepam (Restoril), have been consistently associated with significantly increased risk of death and other serious adverse effects.12-14 However, people who use hypnotic sleep aids often have poor overall sleep quality, which could explain some of these associations.

-These alarming findings highlight the need for safe and effective strategies to improve sleep quality, especially since up to 10% of adults in the U.S. use hypnotic sleep aids (Kripke 2012).
-We should note, however, that those using hypnotic sleep aid drugs often have poor overall sleep quality, which could be the factor causing the sharply increased risk of death.
-Hypnotic sleep aids are by no means a cure for chronic insomnia.
+These alarming findings highlight the need for safe and effective strategies to improve sleep quality, especially as up to 10% of U.S. adults use hypnotic sleep aids.14 Hypnotic sleep aids are by no means a cure for chronic insomnia.

-In this protocol, you will learn about the causes of sleep problems and simple lifestyle changes that can improve your sleep quality (Yang 2010; Lande 2010).
-You will also discover that some emerging therapies have achieved prolonged sleep quality improvements in studies, with potentially fewer side effects than some popular sleep drugs (Xu 2011).
-In addition, you will read about several natural compounds that can modulate the biology of sleep and may be safer than some pharmaceutical options.
+In this protocol, you will learn about the causes of sleep problems and simple lifestyle changes that can improve your sleep quality.15,16 You will also discover emerging therapies that have achieved prolonged improvements in sleep quality, with potentially fewer side effects than some popular sleep drugs.17 In addition, you will read about several natural compounds that modulate sleep biology which may be safer than some pharmaceutical treatment options.